sophshep/manager-resources/README.md

 **I will cultivate an inclusive and healthy environment.**

 I want to create an environment where people feel comfortable to push themselves, despite the risk of failing.
 I will bring my whole (sometimes messy) self to work.
-I will lead by example by taking time off when I need it and prioritizing my own self care.
+I will take time off when I need it and prioritize my own self care.
 I will continue to educate myself on how I can be a better ally to marginalized folks.
 I will admit when I'm wrong.

 ## How I work with my direct reports